DiegoAraque21/BeatHop/README.md

          2. Giant rats
          3. Chests

-(example)

 ### _Game Flow_

 Three levels will be developed.
-Once a level is completed, another level and character are unlocked, and once all three levels
-/characters are unlocked, the user will be able to choose wich level or characters he wants fron the main wondow.
-The user will also be able to wither return to the main window when he loses a game or play again.
+Once a level is completed, another level and character are unlocked, and once all three levels and characters are unlocked, the user will be able to choose wich level or characters he wants fron the main screen.
+The user will also be able to wither return to the main screen when he loses a game or play again.

-Game flow:
+##### Flow:

-1. The player starts moving while some music is playing
+1. The player starts moving while some music is playing.
-2. As the background changes, the player will encounter multiple objects which will have a musical note for indicating what.
-If the player touches an obstacle, if he has 2 or more lives he will loose a live, on the other hand, if the has 1 live he will loose and will have to restart the level.
+2. As the background changes, the player will encounter multiple objects with a musical tempo note inside that the player will need to jump acording the tempo.
+If the player touches an obstacle he will loose a life, on the other hand, if he only has 1 life he will have to restart the level.
-3. If the player reaches the end with one or more lives, he wins and unlockes a character and level,if he hasn't unlocked all of them already.
+3. If the player reaches the end with one or more lives, he wins and unlockes the next character and level, if he hasn't unlocked all of them already.

-(example)

 ## Development